yutkat/katapedia/doc/CI.md

 fi

 if [[ -z "$PRIVATE_KEY" ]]; then
-    echo ""
-    echo "Do not deploy the rpm to rpm.stars.axelspace.com." echo "Because PRIVATE_KEY is not defined"
+    echo "PRIVATE_KEY is not defined"
     exit 1
 fi